 Newly Inverted Nipples: What Are the Causes?
 When Should You See a Doctor?

 Typically, this condition is only a cosmetic issue and does not cause any medical problems.
 However, some women with inverted nipples may have a difficult time breastfeeding.
 If your nipples have always had this appearance, it is usually not a sign of any medical issue.
-But if you have recently discovered this problem, it could be a sign of an underlying medical condition such as breast cancer.
+But if you have recently discovered this problem, it could be a sign of an underlying medical condition, such as breast cancer.

 What Causes Inverted Nipples?

 You may be wondering what causes this issue and how to fix inverted nipples.
 Inverted nipples are often congenital, meaning they have been present since birth.
 This condition may result from milk ducts that do not fully develop or because the nipple base remained small while in the womb.
-Nipple inversion can occur in both males and females and often affects both sides instead of just one.
-It is caused by tight connective tissue or other problems with the ductal system connected to the nipple.

 Although many people have inverted or retracted nipples since birth, they can also occur late in life.
 That is known as acquired nipple inversion or retraction.
 Its causes, which range from mild to severe, can include the following: